 To continue to compete in a fast-paced, global digital economy, Canada is right now modernizing its payments infrastructure.
-A major part of that effort will arrive in 2022: the Real-Time Rail (RTR), a national payments processing system that will enable fast, data-rich payments — giving governments and businesses of all sizes the ability to move meaningful sums of money instantly and with certainty.
+A major part of that effort is the Real-Time Rail (RTR), a national payments processing system that will enable fast, data-rich payments — giving governments and businesses of all sizes the ability to move meaningful sums of money instantly and with certainty.

 Interac is working with Payments Canada to help build the RTR, leveraging the technology behind the Interac e-Transfer service, which is currently used by millions of Canadians every day.
 Once live, the RTR will provide the Canadian economy with new digital payment tools to grow.
 For a deeper dive into what it all means, Interac Reports recently held a conversation between Kirkland Morris, Vice President, Enterprise Initiatives and External Affairs at Interac Corp., and Janet Lalonde, Senior Director, Real-Time Rail at Payments Canada.